What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 Eat most of your meals at home.
 Eat leftovers the next day for lunch.

-Brew your own coffee.
+Brew your coffee.
 If you want a fancy dessert coffee, find a recipe and make it yourself.

 .
 Get rid of most if not all of your credit cards.
 We use American Express for the perks including discounts on groceries and retail items.
 We don’t charge over what we can afford to pay when the bill comes the following month.
 And we pay all of the balance when due.
 We never carry a balance or incur finance charges.

 – Get rid of cable, satellite, Netflix, and newspapers.
 Read your news online and watch movies at home.
 Do a quick search on the internet, and you can find safe sites that stream quality movies from a variety of genres.
-Youtube also has a lot of free movies available if you’re willing to dig deep into the movie portion of the site (clicking this link points you in the right direction).
+YouTube also has a lot of free movies available if you’re willing to dig deep into the movie portion of the site (clicking this link points you in the right direction).
 If we desire to see a film on the big screen, it’s usually at Christmastime.

 – If you don’t need a book for reference, don’t buy it.
 Check it out from the library.